 Although this list isn’t exhaustive, some examples of complaints we cannot consider are;

-- Matters for which there is a statutory right of appeal,for example appealing a Penalty Charge Notice (PCN) or a School Admissions decision.
+- Matters for which there is a statutory right of appeal, for example appealing an unsuccessful homeless application decision or a Penalty Charge Notice (PCN)

 - Complaints about a Council policy decision.

 - Complaints where legal proceedings, court or tribunal action is due to, or already, being taken (although related issues that are not subject to legal proceedings may be considered).

 - Complaints where the issue is better dealt with by another organisation or regulatory body.